After a draining job hunt, you finally find the perfect fit at your dream company – hell, you even had the boss in stitches during your interview.

 - Lastly, don’t shop around for more credit at the same time, too many applications in a short space of time signal to credit providers that the consumer’s financial status has changed recently, and is a leading indicator of financial distress.

 Knowing your current credit score is the first step to financial wellness.
-If you’ve already received your annual, free credit score, you can apply for an update by clicking here.
+Click here for your free credit report.